 [Editor's Note: This article was originally published for New Year's Eve 2016]

 Of course, not all Asian countries ring in the new year the same way or at the same time.
-There are dozens of unique traditions among the region which will, this year, ring in the Year of the Rooster.
+There are dozens of unique traditions among the region which will, this year, ring in the Year of the Dog.

 So mark your calendars and read up on the year ahead of celebrations!

 While nearly all of the countries in Asia with zodiacs use the traditional Chinese Zodiac, with small changes to account for differences in local fauna, Vietnam makes one major substitution: the Vietnamese Zodiac omits the rabbit altogether, replacing it with the cat.